 Extension of Time to File

 Pursuant to Title 18 U.S.C.
-983(a)(3)(A), the government is required to file a complaint in forfeiture 90 days after a claim has been filed or if no complaint is filed, to release the property.
+983(a)(3)(A), the government is required to file a complaint in forfeiture 90 days after a claim has been filed or, if no complaint is filed, the agency must release the property.
+The statute also provides that the Court may extend the time for good cause shown or by agreement of the parties.

 Attorney on the AUSA’s Request for Extension of Time

+We often team up with attorneys throughout the country to litigate these cases.
 Contact us to see how we handle civil asset forfeiture cases in Florida and throughout the county.

 Call 813-250-0500.